tejada7/Java-Certification/OCP_Java17.md

 - When reaching the end of a file, it throws a `EOFException`
 - The method to write a String is `raf.writeChars(string)` and the method to read a line `raf.readLine()` (beware that both methods throw `IOException`)
+- Having at least the `w` mode, and a non-existing file, raf will attempt to create it

 ### JDBC
 ![img.png](src/main/resources/jdbc_interface_hierarchy.png)